GenericException/SkidSuite/README.md

 A [list of obfuscation samples](obf/README.md) from different obfuscators.
 You can evaluate the effectiveness of each sample on your own terms with your own tools of choice.
 All samples are based on a [provided jar](obf/obf-sample-test.jar).

+## Obfuscation Techniques

+A [list of various obfuscation techniques](obf-techniques/) is also available.
+These provide a brief summary of what the technique is and how it works.

 ## Contributing

 If you have an informative article or useful tool please open an issue with a link or pull request with the changes to the relevant markdown files.